 So if we are the most porn-saturated generations to ever exist, what does that do to our collective sexual template and understanding of sex?

-Sexual desires are varied from person to person; like fingerprints, no two sexualities should be exactly the same, as no two people are exactly the same.
+Sexual desires are varied from person to person; like fingerprints, no two sexualities and sexual preferences are exactly the same, as no two people are exactly the same.
 Makes sense, right?
-The problem with porn is because it has the power to shape a consumer’s sexual tastes and preferences, and much of it is produced to be as violent and degrading as possible, it tells the viewer what should and shouldn’t be liked as well as what a partner should do or enjoy.
+The problem with porn is because it has the power to shape a consumer’s sexual tastes and preferences, and much of it is produced to be as violent and degrading as possible, it tells the consumer what should and shouldn’t be liked as well as what a partner should do or enjoy.

 The evolution of sexual tastes

 Let’s take it to the facts.
 Research has shown that men’s sexual tastes become homogenized through porn consumption.
 So whether someone has actually seen porn or only lives in a culture that is immersed in its influence, porn can easily remove individuality from sexual desire and shift the focus from connection to performance and degradation.
-This change happens without the consumer’s consent or even knowledge.
+This change happens without the consumer’s consent or even knowledge of what’s happening.

 This fact is made worse when you realize that, in one study of popular scenes, 88% of porn contained some form of physical violence, often against women, and consumers’ increased porn consumption leads to seeking out increasingly shocking and extreme content that pushes boundaries even further.